Une FLAMME

 We follow the students' lead. → The students “seek out” the subjunctive (they construct sentences that require the subjunctive, ask themselves questions...), so we work on the subjunctive.

-We're following the book/the curriculum. → The next lesson is on the subjunctive, so we'll be working on the subjunctive.
+We're following the book/syllabus. → The next lesson is on the subjunctive mood; we'll be working on the subjunctive.

-We make extensive use of imagination and abstract concepts. → We practice “introducing ourselves” using imaginary situations and often imaginary identities.
+We make extensive use of imagination and abstract concepts. → We work on "introducing oneself" using imaginary situations and often imaginary identities.

-We practice phonetics without linking it to spoken language. → The plan is to work on the [e] sound, so we do the assigned activities.
-The usual mistakes resurface as soon as we finish the activity and return to speaking.
+We're working on phonetics without connecting it to spoken expression. → The program focuses on the [e] sound; we're doing the planned activities.
+The usual mistakes reappear as soon as we move from the activity to spoken expression.

-We practice prosody without linking it to spoken expression. → The plan is to work on the intonation of questions; we do the exercises in the book.
+We're working on prosody without connecting it to spoken expression. → The program focuses on question intonation; we're doing the exercises in the book.